steveycee/nightwatchjs-teams-reporter/README.md

 ### .env

+Create a .env file in the root of your project and populate it with something that looks like this.

-Add something that looks like this, note you need to replace everything after the equals sign (=) with your inbound teams webhook URL.
+Note you need to replace everything after the equals sign (=) with your inbound teams webhook URL.

-`INBOUND_TEAMS_WEBHOOK=<Replace <this> with your Teams WebhookURL e.g. https://place.webhook.office.com/webhook/abigoldhash>`
+`INBOUND_TEAMS_WEBHOOK=<Replace this with your Teams WebhookURL e.g. https://place.webhook.office.com/webhook/abigoldhash>`

 ## Usage